 1) Stay In The Loop

-Learn the business of music, it’ll help with a lot.
+Learn the business of music, it helps a lot.
 People like speaking with others who have some idea of what they’re talking about.
-Go to workshops, so much to learn and they’re FUN.

 2) Build Strong Relationships

+Having connections makes a difference.
 Ask any successful person how they got to where they are and how they maintain their success and they’ll tell you “I have good friends ” or something along those lines.
-Having connections makes a difference.
-Every month I find opportunities in my inbox from people I’ve worked with or met over the years.

 3) No Fan Base = No Career

-I did the same during the presidential election.
+I did the same during the presidential elections.
 Talk about easy money.

 5) Give Up A % Of Your Publishing – Be Worth Someone’s Time